Hemachandirant/MTL_RAG_Backend/README.md

 # MTL RAG Backend

-This is an example of an LLM based Q&A chatbot that can refer to external documents using RAG (Retrieval Augmented Genration) technique.
-The program uses OpenVINO as the inferencing acceleration library.

-The program can answer your questions by referring the OpenVINO technical documentation from the OpenVINO official web site.

 This program doesn't rely on any cloud services or webAPIs for inferencing.
 The program downloads all the data, including reference documents and DL models, and **can perform inference offline**.
 You don't need any cloud services once you prepare the data locally.

-## Programs / Files
 ## How to run

 0. Install Python prerequisites